-#2 Stencil Outdated Tile Instead of Replacing It
+#2 Stencil Outdated Kitchen Backsplash Tile Instead of Replacing It

 Tearing out old tile and replacing it with new can get expensive.
 To free up some serious room in your budget, just paint it.

-Tile stencils are easy to find online, and it only takes a little prep-work to get your tiles ready.
-You’ll be done in less time than it would take to pry half the old tiles off the wall.
+Tile stencils are easy to find online, and you need to do only a little prep work to get your tiles ready.
+You'll be done in less time than it would take to pry half the old tiles off the wall.

-#3 Use DIY Kits to Update the Lighting
+#3 Use DIY Kits to Update the Kitchen Lighting

 One of the easiest and most affordable ways to update your kitchen is to use a recessed lighting conversion kit — no electrician required.

-The kits only cost $15-$20 each and are a cinch to install, even for DIY newbies.
+The kits cost only $15 to $20 each and are a cinch to install, even for DIY newbies.
 The parts screw right into the recessed light, a brace holds the new light fixture in place, and a decorative cover hides the recessed light.